Comfy Ubuntu

 Alternatively, Zazu offers a clipboard manager.

-See also clipboard managers for some in-depth and cross-platform comparison nand some security warning about these.
+See also clipboard managers for some in-depth and cross-platform comparison and some security warnings about these.

 How best to emulate 1970s hardware on Ubuntu as modern practice dictates?
 Hmmm.
 I like hyper (deb download of unknown provenance).
 Terminator seems to be an acceptable default option for a pure native app without many bells or whistles.